 by Giovanna Buono

-Up to 3 days for sure because I’ve tried, I don’t know more than that!
-I haven’t tried freezing it, but I think it can be.
+Up to 3 days for sure because I’ve tried, beyond that I don’t know!
+I haven’t tried freezing it, but I think it can be done.